Python

 log_csv_filename=None)

-is a dict containing P, A, b, c
+where data is a dict containing P, A, b, c, and cone is

 contains keys corresponding to the cone type and values corresponding to either